knodle/knodle/README.md

 | kNN TFIDF Similarity | `knodle.trainer.knn_tfidf_similarities` | This method looks at the similarities in tfidf values of the sentences.
 Similar sentences will receive the same label matches of the rules.
 This counteracts the problem of missing rules for certain labels. |
 | Crossweight          | `knodle.trainer.crossweight`            |                                                                                                                                                                                                               |

+## Tutorials

+The folder [tutorials](https://github.com/knodle/knodle/tree/develop/tutorials/) has different tutorials:

+1. [IMDB Dataset Creation](https://github.com/knodle/knodle/tree/develop/tutorials/ImdbDataset): Shows how to create a weakly supervised dataset by incorporating keywords as weak sources.
+2. [Relation Extraction Dataset](https://github.com/knodle/knodle/tree/develop/tutorials/RelationExtractionDataset): Shows the process of creating a dataset with the CONLL dataset.
+3. [Baseline Training](https://github.com/knodle/knodle/tree/develop/tutorials/baseline_training_example): Shows the example process of training a baseline classifier.
+4. [KNN Similarity Trainer](https://github.com/knodle/knodle/tree/develop/tutorials/knn_tfidf_similarity_example): Shows an example of how to use the denoising method of knn for training a weak classifier.

 ## Development

+### Git Flow

 We follow the [git flow](https://gist.github.com/digitaljhelms/4287848) approach while developing this application.
 Basically we have three environments: